 A Long Story Short: Tips for Hiking with Kids

 If you’re wondering how to make hiking fun for kids, simply focus on the journey rather than the destination.
 Let them interact with nature, make some of the decisions, and give them things to do along the trail.
-Get them excited for exploring, climbing, and playing along the way, and they won’t even notice the miles under their feet.
+Get them excited about exploring, climbing, and playing along the way, and they won’t even notice the miles under their feet.
 And that’s how to make hiking fun for kids!

 Click below to save these tips to refer back to these tips on how to make hiking fun for kids on Pinterest.